Melbourne Attractions - What to see and do in Melbourne

 A unique food stall would be Dutch Pancakes, serving really bouncy and tasty pancakes, Dutch-style.
 They have a variety of sauces to choose from, so pick wisely.
 Chances are, it tastes so good you will order a second serving.
 How do we know?
 Because we did that!

 For souvenir hunters, now is the time to get real.
 There are rows of stalls selling all types of merchandise, so make sure you get your cash ready.
 The usual suspects are t-shirts, magnets, and soft toys.
 Proportionately, there are also numerous stalls selling these items.
-Hence, a word of advice would be to take your time and check out more stalls before commiting to your purchase.
+Hence, a word of advice would be to take your time and check out more stalls before committing to your purchase.
 Or, you can just buy them at the first stall you see and check out more stalls to get even more souvenirs.
 Whichever makes you happy!

 Among the more uncommon products for sale include photos taken by really skilled photographers and even live chickens, declared to be ready to lay eggs.
 It seems quite affordable at only A$22 each.
 Why not?

 For sure, there are many stalls in Queen Vic that require some time to explore completely.
 Do take note of this before heading down there.
 Most of the time, the market opens quite early, so you might want to be the early bird to maximise your time at the market.
 Or, you can split your visit up over two days, to really get to enjoy the full scale of the market.
-We know we did, and enjoyed every second of Queen Victoria Market!
+We know we did and enjoyed every second of Queen Victoria Market!

 Opening hours: Tuesdays, Thursdays to Sundays (differentiated timings; check website for more information)